 Those who are considering retirement will do themselves a favor by making a plan for how they want to live during retirement and will work the numbers to be sure they can live as they desire from a financial standpoint.
 Champagne tastes on a beer budget don’t work in the real world.

 I Have a Plan for Bringing in Extra Income if Need be

 Sometimes during retirement there are extra expenses that come up unexpectedly.
-A plan for bringing in extra money if need be, whether that be through selling an asset or some other means of earning money, means extra security during retirement.
+A plan for bringing in extra money if need be, whether that be through selling an asset, taking online surveys with Survey Junkie, or some other means of earning money, means extra security during retirement.